-☐ I need a place to live.
+- \Box I need a place to live.

-☐ I need a job.
+- \Box I need a job.

-☐ I need work clothes and tools.
+- \Box I need work clothes and tools.

-☐ I want to get addictions treatment / counseling.
+- □ I want to get addictions treatment / counseling.

-☐ I owe child support and/or have other legal matters.
+- □ I owe child support and/or have other legal matters.

 Think about your list as you read this guide.
-Who do you think can help you with each of your needs?
-Is there one organization that may be able to work with you on many different things or do you need to contact several agencies?
+Some questions you may want to ask yourself are, "Who do you think can help you with each of your needs?
+Is there one organization that may be able to work with you on many different things or do you need to contact several agencies?"
 Keep track of the steps you take, including the dates and names of people you contact for information or assistance.
-Although this guide provides national and state addresses for many organizations, we recommend you check your phone book or the internet for local and county agencies that may have more information about what kind of help is available in your area.
+Although this guide provides national and state addresses for many organizations, we recommend you check your phone book or the internet for local and county agencies that may have more information about the kind of help available in your area.